Thermoplastic lignin production - Creating a green industry to replace fossil-based plastics

 Feedstock Supply

 The feedstock is kraft lignin, a highly under-valorised by-product of the kraft pulping industry.
 Currently, RenCom purchases lignin at 1,000-2,000 tonnes per year.
-An increased supply for the production plant has been ensured by letters of intent from two raw material suppliers in Europe that operate with high sustainability concern and have Forest Stewardship Council-certified products.
+An increased supply for the production plant has been ensured by letters of intent from two raw material suppliers in Europe, who operate with high sustainability concern and have Forest Stewardship Council-certified products.
 The feedstock agreement is expected to be signed by the end of 2021.

 Market Demand